 We’ve done the road trip thing a couple times now.
 By no means are we experts, but we have a few tricks up our sleeves to help us survive.
-In fact, we have a 14 hour road trip scheduled this summer.
+We’ve done a couple 14-hour road trips that have helped us perfect our travels.
 With 4 kids.
 Good times, good times (at least that’s what we keep telling ourselves!)
 I’m thinking it might be useful to tell you how to save your sanity on a road trip with kids.

 7 sanity saving tips for a road trip with kids.

 Have a lot of snacks in a large variety.
 Snacks that you don’t typically let them eat.
 Snacks that can change the tone of the ride.
 Fruit snacks, lollipops, gum, goldfish, jelly beans, whatever their favorite treats are.
 Get them!
 When things go south quickly, a favorite treat can save the day.
 Don’t forget to also have protein snacks too so they stick with them for a bit.
 Of course, you can add some healthy snacks, too.
 Really, try to add mostly healthy snacks.
 There won’t be revolting, I promise.

 You’ll also want to make sure to have an ample supply of paper towels, toilet paper, wipes and trash bags just in case of a food mess, car sickness mess, or just any mess the kids or grownups might make.

 This one is from Mr. Serious.
 Get the oil changed.
 Get the car in for an overall checkup.
 Check and rotate the tires.
 Just make sure everything is in good working order.
 Nobody wants to be stranded on the side of the road because of something you could have caught at home.
 Just a little added insurance!
 (And, if you do a really long trip, get everything checked once you arrive at your destination, too.)
 Your sanity is definitely on the line if something happens or you run out of gas!